rin67630/Drok-Juntek-on-steroids/README.md

 My idea was to get rid of the original control module, and to replace it by an ESP32 WiFi enabled microcontroller in order to boost it's usability,
 give full internet control and provide tons of features...

-Some Drok modules provide a serial port to remote control the operation, the Juntek do not.
 Drok and Juntek are using the same analog control principle:  on the left side, the connector gets two PWM control inputs (voltage and current) and deliver two corresponding analog control feedback outputs all in the range 0..2,1V.
 On the right side, the connector provides GND and 5V at ~200mA.